ssjang25/ssjang25/README.md

 - CS 230: An extension of CS 198C that covers the C language and computer systems principles.
 Topics include programming language run-time systems, concurrency, and synchronization, with a focus on key operating system features, I/O and networking, and distributed services.

 - CS 325: A human computer interaction (HCI) course that focuses on Usability, Human Computer Interaction, User Interfaces, and Human Centered Computing.
 By learning about user interface prototyping, human centered design, and evaluation methodologies, a final hi-fidelity prototype for a hypothetical mobile application was created as the final project for this course.

+- CS 389: Introduction to Machine Learning.
+This course focused on the basics of ML using Python and Pytorch.